 Like videos?
 I have a video tutorial for you!
 Please subscribe to my YouTube Channel so you don't miss out on any future video tutorials!

 How to Make a DIY Treat Box with your Cricut Maker

-You can also resize the box by highlighting the complete file and dragging out to the desired size.
+You can also resize the box by highlighting the complete file and dragging it out to the desired size.

 Since you are using several different blades, Design Space will tell you exactly when to place the different blades into the machine.

 Be very careful when removing the cutouts from the mat.
 You don't want the perforated lines to tear away prematurely.
 I found the spatula tool super helpful to get under the design without tearing the perforated pieces off.

 Now the pieces are ready to be folded and assembled.

 Assembling your DIY Treat Box

 Fold the box pieces along the score lines.
 A bone folder can be helpful in getting a nice crisp fold, or you can just use your fingers.